stellar/go/services/keystore/spec.md

 Delete Keys Request:

-This endpoint will delete the keys blob corresponding to the auth token in the request header and return the deleted keys blob to the client, if the token is valid.
+This endpoint will delete the keys blob corresponding to the auth token in the request header, if the token is valid.
 This endpoint does not take any parameter.

 Delete Keys Response: